ethereum-optimism/optimism/specs/exec-engine.md

 - If `false`, the execution engine is free to pack additional transactions from external sources like the tx pool into the payload, after any of the `transactions`.
 This is the default behavior a L1 node implements.
 - If `true`, the execution engine must not change anything about the given list of `transactions`.

+If the `transactions` field is present, the engine must execute the transactions in order and return `STATUS_INVALID` if there is an error processing the transactions.
+It must return `STATUS_VALID` if all of the transactions could be executed without error. **Note**: The state transition rules have been modified such that deposits will never fail so if `engine_forkchoiceUpdatedV1` returns `STATUS_INVALID` it is because a batched transaction is invalid.

+The `gasLimit` is optional w.r.t. compatibility with L1, but required when used as rollup.
+This field overrides the gas limit used during block-building.
+If not specified as rollup, a `STATUS_INVALID` is returned.

 [rollup-driver]: rollup-node.md